-4. EMPLOYMENT AND LABOUR PRACTICES
+5. EMPLOYMENT AND LABOUR PRACTICES

-Employees are regarded as the Group's most valuable assets as our competitive strengths come from our experienced senior management with a strong customer base.
-The Group places great importance to the rights and interests of employees and abides by applicable local labour-related laws and regulations, including but not limited to the Employment Ordinance, Minimum Wage Ordinance, and Employment of Children Regulations.
-We invest in our employees and provide them with career opportunities to build a strong team and strengthen our business.
+Employees are recognised as the Group's most valuable assets since our competitive advantages stem from our experienced senior management with a strong customer base.
+The Group values employee's rights and interests and complies with all applicable local labour-related laws and regulations, including but not limited to the Employment Ordinance, Minimum Wage Ordinance, and Employment of Children Regulations.
+To establish a strong team and improve our business, we invest in our employees and provide them with career prospects.